jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 This script automates the packaging and deployment of the CloudFormation template using AWS CLI commands, based on the provided configuration file.
 It helps streamline the deployment process and ensures that the template is properly packaged and deployed to the designated stack.

-# CLOUDFORMATION FOR MACINE USER TEMPLATE PART 6
+# CLOUDFORMATION SAM TEMPLATE PART 6
 The YAML template is written in AWS CloudFormation syntax and defines a serverless application consisting of a DynamoDB table, a Lambda function, and associated resources.
 Let's break down the template and understand its components:

 **AWSTemplateFormatVersion:** "2010-09-09": Specifies the CloudFormation template version.